Benefit Counseling / Medicare Open Enrollment

 Plan Finder tool allows someone to create an online profile and use their current prescription information to compare several Medicare Advantage or Part D drug plans available by zip code at the same time.

-Need help with the plan finder?
-Watch this video or contact a benefits counselor.
+Watch a Plan Finder help video or contact a benefits counselor.

 Medicare Care Compare combines eight different search engines formerly operated by the Centers of Medicare and Medicaid Services.
 It allows people to locate new providers that take their new Medicare coverage that was selected during the open enrollment period.